-Our top choice for trust among Christian churches.
+Samaritans Purse is our choice for trust among Christian churches.

 This organization is known and supported by a wide majority of churches in America.
 They do not shy from their Christian message and have very high scores from independent charity review groups.
 You can’t sponsor a child individually, but you can sponsor projects.
 They also serve children in over 100 children each year through their Christmas gift program – which is a smaller way to sponsor a Christmas gift for a child.